karl-/pb_Stl/README.md

 ## Features

-- Export and import Binary & ASCII STL files.
+- Export and import Binary & ASCII STL files (of any size - not restricted to Unity's vertex count limit).
 - Option to convert from left to right handed coordinates (on by default, as per STL spec).
 - Automatic merging of multiple selected meshes, including relative transformations.
 - Import models with vertex counts larger than Unity max by automatically splitting into multiple meshes.